younth/fis-postprocessor-px2rem/README.md

 # fis-postprocessor-px2rem

-a postprocessor for fis to change 'px' to 'rem' in stylesheet [postcss/autoprefixer](https://github.com/younth/fis-postprocessor-px2rem)
+a postprocessor for fis to change 'px' to 'rem' in stylesheet.

 ## Usage